 "So you took it upon yourself to catch Potter in the act of what was obviously a blatant lie?
 And then what was your plan?
-No matter the reason, a student being out of bed after hours is inexcusable except in cases of emergency that require a student to go get a teacher," Snape glared.
-"Professor McGonagall, how many points did you take off for Mr. Malfoy's serious laps in judgment?"
+No matter the reason, a student being out of bed after hours is inexcusable except in cases of emergency that require a student to go get a teacher."
+Snape glared.
+"Professor McGonagall, how many points did you take off for Mr. Malfoy's serious lapse in judgment?"

 "Twenty," McGonagall said crisply.

 "Then I will be taking an additional thirty off," Snape stated.
 "I hope that next time, Mr. Malfoy, that you will come to me with such problems in the future.
 Even though the story was an obvious lie, Potter would have been watched and reprimanded had you informed Professor McGonagall or myself of this.
 There was no reason for this to have gone so far.
 Now I suggest that you head back to bed.
 Professors McGonagall, Elric and I need to discuss a suitable detention for you and your classmates."